front-end-foundations/Introduction/readme.md

 When you log into your account you will see a number of files and folders.
 The `web` folder is where you place folders and files in order to make them accessible at `http://oit2.scps.nyu.edu/~<username>/`.

-Do not leave original copies of material on the server as accounts are deleted at the end of the semester.
+Do not leave original copies of material on the server as accounts are deleted at the end of the semester. -->

-## Alternate Server
+## Server

-We will be using [Netlfy](https://www.netlify.com/) in the second half of the semester.
+We will be using [Netlfy](https://www.netlify.com/) to put our files on the internet - please create an account.

 ## Homework